zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `page`: display the authentication information as a full user agent page view.
 If not specified otherwise this is the default value.
-* `popup`: display the authentication information with a popup user agent window.
+* `popup`: display the authentication information with a pop-up user agent window.
 * `touch`: display the authentication information consistent with a device that leverages a touch interface.